krabberod/VirVar_transcriptomes/README.md

    * MEME (protein input: motif-scanning only)
    * Diamond (super-fast blast-like algorithm)
    * Kraken2 can be used to identify reads.
-# Mapping RNA-seq to genome:
+# Mapping RNA-seq to a genome:
 1) STAR is a  splice-aware mapper.
 Suitable for mapping of eukaryotic reads that might contain splice variants.
    * Can take gtf-files (i.e. annotations of genes) while mapping.
 Or features in gtf-files can be used post-maping to extract regions of interest
-  -   First build a database of the genome
+  -   First, build a database of the genome
   -   Map the reads.

 1b) Kallisto (which we used last time), is a k-mer based pseudo-aligner.
 Needs a transcriptome/CDS or transcripts as reference.
 Kan be used against the predicted transcripts produced with braker2.